Buses now running every 10 minutes on route 3

 Councillor Clearwater notes that the other core routes in the Metro network will see frequency increases in the future as and when funding allows.

-“We are starting with route 3 as we believe it has strong growth potential.
+“We started with route 3 as we believe it has strong growth potential.
 It has existing high usage during peak times and it provides access to several key locations across Sumner, through Ferrymead and Woolston, the city centre, Riccarton, the university, Avonhead and the airport,” he said.

 “The timing of similar frequency increases on other core routes will be dependent on future funding decisions made via long-term and annual planning processes.”